ashrafdiablinktsp/team-tasks-backend/TECHNICAL_DOCUMENTATION.md

 **Benefits**: Reusable business logic, shared between REST and GraphQL.

 #### **3. Factory Pattern**
+Creates objects without exposing the creation logic.
+Used when you want to decide which class to create at runtime.
 ```typescript
 // Database factory
 export const connectDB = async () => {